shaheenp/mygreeneyed/families/rosaceae/rosa/rosa-nutkana.md

 Other characteristics:
   - deciduous
-  - flowers and hips are significantly larger than in most closely related specie
+  - flowers and hips are significantly larger than in most closely related species

 Relevant info:
   - widespread, polymorphic, hexaploid species